Patients say keto helps with their mental illness. Science is racing to understand why

 Campbell dealt with unwanted weight gain and metabolic troubles, a common side effect of psychiatric medications.

-To lose weight, he tried to drastically cut back on carbs and instead focus on protein and fat.
+In an effort to lose weight, he drastically cut back on carbs and instead focused on protein and fat.
 It turns out he'd unknowingly entered ketosis: A metabolic state where the body switches from glucose as its primary energy source to ketones, which come from fat.

 He started learning about the ketogenic diet, which is high fat and very low carb, on podcasts and YouTube videos.
 Soon, he was tracking his ketone levels, courtesy of an at-home blood test.